Quantum Bayesian Inference in Quasiprobability Representations: The Petz Map in Quasiprobability Formalisms

 But, of course, this affords us no new insight.
 We are still relying entirely on the Hilbert space formalism.
 Nothing novel can be said in comparison to classical Bayesian inference as found in \eqref{bayesstoch}.
 Our specific task is as illustrated in FIG. \ref{commdiag}: write the Petz in a way that \textit{only quasiprobability-theoretic objects} (quasi-stochastic vectors, matrices and frames) \textit{are required}.

-The naive guess that $S^{\petz}$ could be obtained by grafting the quasiprobabilistic formalism onto the classical Bayesian inverse \eqref{bayesstoch} is easily dismissed: the $\pCL$ obtained by such a recipe is in general not a valid map (see Appendix \ref{Q-is-not-C} for explicit counterexamples).
-Rather, taking a hint from \eqref{petztriform}, we note that channel isomorphism works also when a map is \textit{not} CPTP.
-Hence it is the case that
+The naive guess that $S^{\petz}$ could be obtained by grafting the quasiprobabilistic formalism onto the classical Bayesian inverse \eqref{bayesstoch} is easily dismissed: the $\pCL$ obtained by such a recipe is in general not a valid map in QPR (see Appendix \ref{Q-is-not-C} for explicit counterexamples) as it results in measurement outcome statistics that are out of bounds.
+That is,

-with
+\ed{Rather, let's start by noticing that the recipe for channels in Table \ref{tab:QHM} and condition \eqref{sumtraceproperty} imply the concatenation for two channels $\chn, \mathcal{F}$.
+Thus the Petz map \eqref{petztriform} is represented by}

+\ed{with